haacked/haacked.com/_posts/archived/2004-05-19-google-tests-waters-with-terabyte-e-mail-limit.aspx.markdown

 ---
 layout: post
-title: "Google tests waters with terabyte e-mail limit"
+title: Google tests waters with terabyte e-mail limit
 date: 2004-05-19 -0800
 comments: true
 disqus_identifier: 457
 categories: []
+redirect_from: "/archive/2004/05/18/google-tests-waters-with-terabyte-e-mail-limit.aspx/"
 ---

 When I first heard of this, I thought it was a glitch in gMail.
 But hot damn!
 A whole Terabyte.
 I don't even have a terabyte at home.